Bukh & Gry

 The Bukh & Gry was a Danish automobile manufactured in 1904.
-Its creators, Jens Bukh and John Gry, had both worked in the American automotive industry; together they built only one car, manufactured at Horve and shown at the Tivoli Gardens in Copenhagen in 1905.
+Its creators, Jens Bukh and John Gry, had both worked in the American automotive industry; together they built only one car, manufactured at Hørve and shown at the Tivoli Gardens in Copenhagen in 1905.
 This model had a water-cooled 10/12 hp two-cylinder engine and friction drive; no further cars were built.

 They continued their business with the construction of diesel engines for tractors and industrial purpose.
-In 1915 the factory moved from Horve to Kalundborg.
+In 1915 the factory moved from Hørve to Kalundborg.
 Now being close to the Kalundborg shipyard, Bukh produced maritime engines.